Albende/dogphotosfetchersaverapi/README.md

 EXPLANATION and How to use:

+First of all, when you will run the application in your IDE, Spring Security will automatically generate password for security.
+You can see that generated password in logs.
+Use `user` as username for login and your `generated password` for password.
+You have to use the password and username to be able to send requests.

 I am going to explain all in detail because I had all these issues and I have tried to search and find a solution by my own side.
 All programmers can have these kinds of issues.
 That's why I am explaining everything in depth.